google-research/kauldron/docs/metrics.md

 ### Kauldron usage

 In Kauldron, the metrics are automatically applied and accumulated by the training loop.
-User specify what are the metrics inputs through the [keys](https://github.com/google-research/kauldron/blob/main/docs/intro.md?cl=head#keys-and-context).
+Users specify what the metrics inputs are through the [keys](https://github.com/google-research/kauldron/blob/main/docs/intro.md?cl=head#keys-and-context).

 ```python